vectordotdev/timber-ruby/README.md

 <details><summary><strong>Heroku (log drains)</strong></summary><p>

 The recommended strategy for Heroku is to setup a
-[log drain](https://devcenter.heroku.com/articles/log-drains)<sup>1</sup>.
+[log drain](https://devcenter.heroku.com/articles/log-drains).
 To get your Timber log drain URL:

 **--> [Add your app to Timber](https://app.timber.io)**

-1. For high volume apps Heroku log drains will drop messages.
-This is true for any Heroku app, in which case we recommend the Network method below.*

 ---